cb3017/cb3017.github.io/_posts/2025-04-03-Resistance_Phylogeny.md

     effective alternative from with the list of antibiotics approved in India from CDSCO (pull this from the csv file).

-## Identifying Resistance Genes and Analyzing Mutations using CARD {#identifying-resistance-genes-and-analyzing-mutations-using-card .unnumbered}
+### Identifying Resistance Genes and Analyzing Mutations using CARD

-## BLASTing against CARD Database {#blasting-against-card-database .unnumbered}
+### BLASTing against CARD Database

 1.  **Accessing the CARD Database:**